Probing anyonic statistics via Mach-Zehnder interferometry in quantum computers: Abstract

 \section{Abstract}

 We introduce a synthetic Mach-Zehnder interferometer for digitized quantum computing devices to probe fractional exchange statistics of anyonic excitations that appear in quantum spin liquids.
-Employing an IonQ quantum computer, we apply this scheme to the toric ladder, a quasi-one-dimensional reduction of the toric code.
+Employing an IonQ quantum computer, we apply this scheme to the toric ladder, a quasi-one-dimensional version of the toric code.
 We observe interference patterns resulting from the movement of `electric' excitations in the presence and absence of `magnetic' ones.
 We model the noise in IonQ via depolarizing Lindbladian dynamics, and find quantitative agreement with the measurements obtained from the quantum device.
 The synthetic Mach-Zehnder interferometer can thus also serve as an effective means to probe the coherence length and time scales of multi-qubit noisy quantum devices.

-{\it Introduction} - The use of interferometry as an experimental tool has led to multiple important discoveries in physics.
-For example, the Michelson interferometer was the basis for the Michelson and Morley experiment~\cite{Michelson_Morley1887} that demonstrated that light travels at the same speed along perpendicular directions, contradicting the existence of a medium -- the ether -- through which light was thought to propagate.
-Combinations of Michelson and Fabry-P\'erot~\cite{Perot_Fabry1899,Fabry_Perot1901} interferometers were essential for the detection of gravitational waves~\cite{detection_gravitational_waves}.
-Interferometry has also been applied to particle systems, notably on recent experiments using Fabry-P\'erot interferometers that demonstrated fractional exchange statistics of quasiparticles of certain quantum Hall states~\cite{Nakamura2020,Nakamura2022,Nakamura2023}.
-Other interferometric geometries that aim at detecting fractional exchange statistics in quantum Hall states, such as Mach-Zehnder interferometers, have also been theoretically studied~\cite{Law2006, Batra_2023} and experimentally realized~\cite{Kundu2023}.
+Interferometry has served as a powerful experimental technique, leading to numerous significant discoveries in physics.
+The Michelson interferometer was central to the Michelson-Morley experiment~\cite{Michelson_Morley1887}, which revealed that light propagates at constant speed in perpendicular directions, contradicting the existence of an ether through which light was thought to travel.
+Combinations of Michelson and Fabry-Pérot interferometers were instrumental in detecting gravitational waves~\cite{detection_gravitational_waves}.
+In particle systems, recent experiments employing Fabry-Pérot interferometers have shown fractional exchange statistics in quasiparticles of certain quantum Hall states~\cite{Nakamura2020,Nakamura2022,Nakamura2023}.
+Other interferometric setups, such as Mach-Zehnder interferometers, have been theoretically studied~\cite{Law2006, Batra_2023} and experimentally implemented~\cite{Kundu2023} to explore fractional exchange statistics in quantum Hall states.
+Interferometry of thermal currents of anyons has also been proposed to probe fractional statistics in quantum spin liquids~\cite{PhysRevLett.127.167204,PhysRevB.107.104406}.